khalil-research/CaVE/README.md

 ## Publication

-This repository is the implementation of our paper.
-[CaVE: A Cone-Aligned Approach for Fast Predict-then-optimize with Binary Linear Programs](https://arxiv.org/abs/2312.07718).
+This repository is the implementation of our paper: [CaVE: A Cone-Aligned Approach for Fast Predict-then-optimize with Binary Linear Programs](https://arxiv.org/abs/2312.07718).

 Citation:
 ```